alexkasema/alx-higher_level_programming/0x11-python-network_1/README.md

 ## 6-post_email.py
 Python script that takes in a URL and an email address, sends a POST request to the passed URL with the email as a parameter, and finally displays the body of the response.
 * The email must be sent in the variable email.
+## 7-error_code.py
+A Python script that takes in a URL, sends a request to the URL and displays the body of the response.
+* If the HTTP status code is greater than or equal to 400, print: Error code: followed by the value of the HTTP status code.